noturnachs/REACT_FORUM/README.md

 # Ongoing Project Facebook like approach but for specific university only

-# TO DO:
+# ADD:

-- Clean code
-- [DONE]Add option delete comment
-- Add track order status
-- Security
-- Add school of user in register also add studyload upload to verify (manual verification)
-- Make sure user can only post on their registered school but can still view all
-- [ALMOST DONE] Add store/shop
-- [ALMOST DONE] have profile section that will allow users to choose their categories and change their username and image
+1.notifications to send to users (depending on users selected categories) 2.have profile section that will allow users to choose their categories and change their username and image 3.have tags for each post (has categories etc)

-- [DONE]notifications to send to users (depending on users selected categories)
-- [DONE]have tags for each post (has categories etc)
-- [DONE]add choose category in creation of post
+4.add choose category in creation of post

+# CHANGE:
-- [DONE]hatdog search bar - change into categories dropdown button to filter to show only what is needed
+1.hatdog search bar - change into categories dropdown button to filter to show only what is needed

+------------------------------------------------------------------------------------------------------------

+# OLD
+TO DO
-- [DONE]Fix problem when not focus on site for a period of time user can't post.
+- Fix problem when not focus on site for a period of time user can't post.
 Needs to login again.
-- [DONE]Allow posting images/Videos/music and other files.
+- Allow posting images/Videos/music and other files.
-- [DONE]Disable zooming in
+- Disable zooming in
-- [DONE]Add comments and Likes
+- Add comments and Likes
-- [DONE]Add share option to post
+- Add share option to post
-- [DONE]Add profile page able to add bio, and change profile picture
+- Add profile page able to add bio, and change profile picture
-- [DONE]Include picture of user on post
+- Include picture of user on post

-------------------------------------------------------------------------------------------------------------
+- Add store/shop

+# Optional
+- Add messages feature where users can message each other privately